01 of 12

 Wilbur and Wilma - University of Arizona Mascots

 Wilbur and Wilma are the mascots of the University of Arizona.
 They are, of course, Wildcats, as are all U of A students.
-Wibur T. Wildcat (Wilbur The Wildcat) has been top dog, er, I mean cat at the University of Arizona since the 1959.
+Wibur T. Wildcat (Wilbur The Wildcat) has been top dog, er, cat at the University of Arizona since 1959.
 He is also one of the only mascots who is married.
 Wilbur and Wilma were married November 21, 1986.Continue to 3 of 12 below.

 03 of 12